ERDERA/Data-Services-Hub-Help-Desk/README.md

 # Data Services Hub Help Desk
-This helpdesk is the single entry point for any individual or organisation to start a collaboration with and ask questions to the European Rare Diseases Research Alliance (ERDERA)'s Data Service Hub (DSH).
+This helpdesk is the single entry point for any individual or organisation to start a contribution/collaboration with and ask questions to the European Rare Diseases Research Alliance (ERDERA)'s Data Service Hub (DSH).

 To post issues:
 1. Create an account on GitHub: [https://github.com/](https://github.com/)